hannestschofenig/tschofenig-ids/lamps-nonce/draft-tschofenig-lamps-nonce-cmp-est.md

 known/" as defined in {{RFC5785}} and the registered name of "est".
 Thus, a valid EST server URI path begins with "https://www.example.com/.well-known/est".
-Each EST operation is indicated by a path-suffix that indicates the intended operation:
+Each EST operation is indicated by a path-suffix that indicates the intended operation.

 The following operation is defined by this specificaion: